Unlock all of Consumer from just $7 for 7 days

 Phil & Teds has recalled some of its Dash v5 strollers.
 A hinge on the frame can loosen and may pinch users.
 Affected strollers were sold from August 2015 to March 2016 and have serial numbers ranging from PTRV0715/0746 to PTRV0815/2525.
 See the recall notice for more information.

-To assess ease of use we put the strollers through their paces in real life.
+Ease of use (50%): Strollers are put through their paces in real life.
 We check how easy it is to adjust the safety harness, seats and handle.
 We apply the brakes and access the bottom basket.
 We push them over rough terrain, up and down stairways and through doorways.
 We fold and unfold them, carry them and lift them into and out of a car boot.

 Unlock all of Consumer from just $7 for 7 days or become a member from just $12 p/m